Parotitis

 Ductal Obstruction

-When something physically blocks the parotid duct, saliva backs up into the gland, creating conditions that promote infection and inflammation.
-Salivary duct stones (sialolithiasis) are the most common cause of this obstruction — they consist of calcium phosphate and other mineral deposits that gradually accumulate within the duct and eventually block saliva flow.
+When something physically blocks the parotid duct, saliva backs up into the gland and creates conditions that promote inflammation and infection.
+Salivary duct stones (sialolithiasis) are the most common cause of this obstruction.
+The stones consist of calcium phosphate and other mineral deposits that gradually accumulate within the duct and eventually block saliva flow.
+Other structural causes include benign tumors and cysts within or near the duct, scarring or narrowing from injury or repeat infection, and external compression from enlarged lymph nodes.
+The reassuring news is that most ductal stones can be removed with minimally invasive techniques, and the inflammation usually resolves once the blockage is addressed.

 Autoimmune Disorders

-Sarcoidosis — a disease characterized by the formation of inflammatory granulomas in various organs — can affect the salivary glands, producing painless parotid enlargement.
-The combination of parotid swelling, facial nerve palsy, uveitis, and fever in sarcoidosis patients carries the name Heerfordt syndrome (uveoparotid fever).
+Sarcoidosis — a condition that causes inflammatory growths called granulomas in various organs — can also affect the salivary glands and produce painless parotid enlargement.
+The combination of parotid swelling, facial nerve involvement, eye inflammation, and fever in sarcoidosis patients is sometimes called Heerfordt syndrome.
+These conditions are managed by specialists, and treatment focuses on the underlying autoimmune process.

 Allergic Reactions